ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - Sr. No.
       - Description
     * - | (2)
-      - | Processing method to display product screen.
+      - | Handler method to display product screen.
     * - | (3)
-      - | Processing method to add the specified products to cart.
+      - | Handler method to add the specified products to cart.
     * - | (4)
       - | Pass the \ ``Cart``\  object stored in session, to service method.
     * - | (5)